SmartThings Garage Door Opener integration with MyQ

 View Garage Door Status at a Glance

-There’s a good change that you open the SmartThings app multiple times a day anyway.
+There's a good chance that you open the SmartThings app multiple times a day anyway.
 Setting this up allows you to quickly check your garage door status without needing to open a second app.

 Automations

-• Automatically close garage door at 9:30pm
+• Automatically close garage door at 9:30 pm

 Getting Started